Using Hypnotherapy to Eliminate Post-Divorce Anxiety

 More common in modern times, chronic stress is felt over extended periods of time.
 It is often caused by fear of the future, worry regarding resources, or uncertainty in relationships.
 While stress is normal after a breakup or a loss, it can prevent you from living a normal life if it is not managed properly.

 Chronic stress can cause fatigue, irritability, and difficulty in concentrating.
-It can exacerbate existing physical problems like headaches.
+It can exacerbate existing physical problems like headaches and symptoms of social anxiety.
 Chronic stress is related to unhealthy coping mechanisms such as smoking, overeating, and consuming alcohol excessively.

 Sustained stress leads to elevated levels of cortisol, the “stress hormone” and reduced levels of other neurotransmitters, such as serotonin and dopamine.
 Such variations have been linked to depression, and therefore high cardiovascular risk.
 It is more difficult for people under stress to recover from injury and illness.